-Most wildlife environments have some natural food.
+Most wildlife environments have many sources of native forages.
 An owner supplies supplemental food by providing food or nutrition in addition to the level naturally produced on the land.

 Food plots are one way to establish locally adapted forage to provide supplemental foods and cover during critical periods of the year.
 Livestock should be generally excluded from small food plots.
 The shape, size, location and percentage of total land area devoted to food plots should be based on the requirements of the targeted species.